-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2021 and early application is permitted.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2022 and early application is permitted.
 However, the Company has not applied the following new or amended standards in preparing these financial statements.
 The Company does not plan to adopt these Standard early and the extent of the impact has not been determined:

-- AASB 2020-3 Amendments to Australian Accounting Standards -Annual Improvements 2018-2020 and Other Amendments - AASB 2020-1 Amendments to Australian Accounting Standards -Classification of Liabilities as Current or Non-current - AASB 2020-6 Amendments to Australian Accounting Standards -Classification of Liabilities as Current or Non-current -Deferral of Effective Date
+- AASB 2020-1 Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non-current - AASB 2020-6 Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non-current Deferral of Effective Date - AASB 2021-2 Amendments to Australian Accounting Standards Disclosure of Accounting Policies and Definition of Accounting Estimates - AASB 2021-6 Amendments to Australian Accounting Standards Disclosure of Accounting Policies: Tier 2 and Other Australian Accounting Standards